 How to qualify for a jumbo loan

-Jumbo lenders typically impose stricter underwriting guidelines.
+Jumbo lenders typically impose stricter underwriting guidelines than those extending traditional mortgages.
 Because the loans aren’t backed by Fannie or Freddie, jumbo mortgages pose more risk to the lender.
-On the flip side, lenders have more to gain — the dollar value of the loan is higher, and the lender gains an opportunity to sell additional services to these more affluent customers.
+On the flip side, lenders have more to gain — the dollar value of the loan is higher, and the lender gains an opportunity to sell additional services to these more affluent borrowers.